 I decided to go for Hang-gliding.
 Though the name is quite similar and confusing with para-gliding, in para-gliding one descends quietly like sitting on a chair car, however if you want to have more fun at 180 degrees, go for hang-gliding.
 Further differences can be easily Googled!
 Also note that it is not mandatory do these activities in Swiss as they might be pretty costly as compared to similar deals in Austria or Germany.
 Be wise !

-Tip: don’t forget to put a motion sickness tablet in the pocket in case you feel uneasy after the flight.
+One important thing don’t forget to put a motion sickness tablet in the pocket in case you feel uneasy after the flight.
 Else enjoy Swiss beer !!

 Any mountain top.
 We decided to visit Schilthorn.
 No particular reason, but the idea was to start with a mountain which has exciting train journey showing landscapes followed by various cable cars taking you over steep and frightening cliffs to the top.
 It’s a James Bond mountain.
 There is revolving restaurant at the top where you can enjoy a meal and get some photos with the yester-years James Bond.
 Actually the place including the restaurant was sponsored by the production house for the movie only later being turned into a tourist attraction.